binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/gene-tree/20210131-raxml-hb/README.md

 author: Bin He
 date: 2021-01-31
 ---

 # Goal
 A repeat of the 2020-11-14 analysis (see sister folder) on an updated version of the homologs sequence.
 The difference between this and the 20201114 analysis is the addition of several refseq_prot hits that were missed previously due to the combination of query length and query coverage cutoff.
 See `blast/blast.nb.html` for details.

 # Notes

+**update 2021-02-14**

+> I reran the raxml analysis because the first run result deviates from my expectation.
+In particular, the outgroup is not as clear cut, with Clusitaniae sequences mixed with the Nakaseomyces and K. lactis being the outgroup.
+However, after I ran the reconciliation and rearrangement in Notung, the tree made a lot more sense.
+Nonetheless I'd like to examine how reproducible the initial problematic branches are in a rerun.

 To align the sequences, I first did the ClustalO alignment with 50 iterations, which took only a few minutes on 30 slots on ARGON.
 Instead of running Muscle on the unaligned sequences, I decided to use the `muscle -in <Aligned> -out <Refined> -refine` function as follows:

 ```bash